Hi Daniel, welcome on board. Tell us a few words about what you are doing.

 Daniel: It is not so different in our case.
-We have the Chief titles, I am the company CEO and they both report to me, and have employees working under them.
-It is just like having a manager – It’s just that they do their job in such superior level that they deserve to have company options.
+We have the Chief titles, I am the company CEO, and they both report to me and have employees working under them.
+It is just like having a manager – It’s just that they do their job at such a superior level that they deserve to have company options.

-Cristian: Do you think your company has roots in you playing games as a child?
+Do you think your company has roots in you playing games as a child?
 (Daniel told me he was a gaming addict).
-I’m asking because sometimes parents don’t feel like gaming will influence their children life for the better.
+I’m asking because sometimes parents don’t feel like gaming will influence their children’s lives for the better.

-Daniel: I think that playing games surely got me being an internet-savvy person, and lead me to learn HTML, PHP etc.
+Daniel: I think that playing games surely got me to be an internet-savvy person and lead me to learn HTML, PHP, etc.

-If I could recommend anyone what it is that you need to learn before opening a site like ours it would be: define your audience – and then be sure that it is a good audience to advertise to.
+If I could recommend to anyone what it is that you need to learn before opening a site like ours, it would be: define your audience – and then be sure that it is a good audience to advertise to.

-Daniel: I keep on talking about these business advices that I’m getting and following.
-It is a really great article written by entrepreneur Neil Patel, ‘Business Advice in three words’ (ref: http://www.quicksprout.com/2010/02/03/business-advice/) he reminded me of a very old saying
+Daniel: I keep on talking about this business advice that I’m getting and following.
+It is a really great article written by entrepreneur Neil Patel, ‘Business Advice in three words’ (ref: http://www.quicksprout.com/2010/02/03/business-advice/); he reminded me of a very old saying

 1) Hire employees slowly